Anita Doreen Diggs

 Anita Doreen Diggs (born 1966 in New York City) is an American editor, novelist, and lecturer.

 Biography

 Diggs grew up in New York City, where she attended public schools in the Hell's Kitchen section of Manhattan.

 She later worked as a senior editor at Random House until 2002 and was a senior editor at Thunder's Mouth Press.

-Diggs is the author of four novels:
+Diggs is also the author of four novels.